-Your child's progress will be continually monitored by his / her class teacher and this will be reviewed formally at Pupil Progress Meetings.
-As part of this process you will be given a copy of their provision plan and a review of the impact it has made.
+Your child's progress will be continually monitored by his / her class teacher and this will be reviewed formally at a termly SEND review meeting.
+As part of this process you will be able to access your child's online provision plan and add your views/ comments to the review process.
+Every parent has an online code to access this.

 Parent teacher consultation evenings are held twice a year to keep parents informed of their child's progress and any difficulties they are having.
-In addition to this, a third meeting, in the term of a child's birthday will be offered to parents whose child receives SEN support.
+In addition to this, a third meeting will be offered to parents whose child receives SEN support.
 At these meetings you will also have the opportunity to discuss your child's special educational needs with the class teacher and a member of the inclusion team.

 If a child has more complex, special educational needs you may be asked to attend regular review meetings with the class teacher and INCo.
-If a pupil has an

-Education, Health and Care Plan, issued by the Local Authority, a yearly review meeting will be held.
+If a pupil has an Education, Health and Care Plan, issued by the Local Authority, a yearly review meeting will be held.